You can walk and can handle going up a few stairs.

 Natural History Museum

 They say it is one of London’s most beautiful landmark buildings.
 You will find hundreds of exciting, interactive exhibits to see.
-Despite being over 130 years old, the Natural History Museum has a whole range of access facilities including lifts and ramps throughout most exhibits and all stuff receive disability awareness and equality training, all perfect for making your journey through the ages as hassle free as possible.
+Despite being over 130 years old, the Natural History Museum has a whole range of access facilities including lifts and ramps throughout most exhibits and all stuff receive disability awareness and equality training, all perfect for making your journey through the ages as hassle-free as possible.

-A must see if you are in to British history, kings, queens, statesmen and soldiers; poets, priests, heroes and villains.
+A must-see if you are into British history, kings, queens, statesmen and soldiers; poets, priests, heroes and villains.
 Despite being a protected Gothic building reasonable adjustments have been made throughout the Abbey for people that have extra mobility requirements, whilst a fixed hearing loop and touch tours are available for those with sensory impairments.

 Royal Albert Hall

 Is working hard to optimise accessibility, offering a wide range of access facilities and services, some of these should be requested in advance of your visit.
-On their website you can see their floor map which could be helpful.
+On their website, you can see their floor map which could be helpful.
 The Royal Albert Hall, arts and sciences, was built to fulfil the vision of Prince Albert of a Central Hall that would be used to promote understanding and appreciation of the Arts and Sciences.

-The Britain’s national museum of modern and contemporary art from around the world is housed in the former Bankside Power Station on the banks of the Thames.
+Britain’s national museum of modern and contemporary art from around the world is housed in the former Bankside Power Station on the banks of the Thames.
 If you like are this is a must because it’s Britain’s largest public collection of modern art strives to be accessible to all and offers a well designed Changing Place facility on Level 1.